nomocas/babelute/manual/theory.md

 And as Technics evolves quickly and Domains evolves slowly...
 The more stable solutions that we could provide for any problem are based on related DSL(s) and not on technics.

-In other words, coding with DSL as First Class Citizen make code the more useful, reusable and stable than ever.
+In other words, coding with __DSL as First Class Citizen__ make code the more useful, reusable and stable than ever.
 And we'll never have better...

 ### DSLs are for everybody

+More, as we are all experts of our Domain, the majority of DSLs are not for/from developers.
+They belongs to Domains themselves.
+And are of course what we all use when we talking about our work/domains.

+And DSLs should only be defined by experts.
+So every domain experts should be able, in a close future, to define or use DSLs and to publish them to related communities.
+If we take a look on frameworks history, it's clear that it's exactly what we trying to do since the beginning : we try to isolate concepts and related words, and we propose them to our small community...

+One day, soon I hope, everybody should be able to do that.

 ### Internal vs External DSL

+External DSL are powerful ways of expressing precise things about a Domain.
+But they are closed on themselves.
+No general way of mixing them with ad-hoc code related considerations.
+Which is often useful (c.f. leaky abstraction problem : when it leak : we need to mix...)

+And so Internal DSLs are a better solution : We could always mix anything though Internal DSL precisely because they are Internal.

 - Internal DSL : soft, extendable, with open environment, readable but verbose (in regard to specific external DSL with short syntax)
 - External DSL : hard, poorly extendable, with closed environment and could be much less readable and not always shorter (e.g. RegExp vs HTML vs SQL)